-Maelstrom exposes an API to torrent websites that provides the torrent file’s “current hash” and its “latest hash.”
+Maelstrom exposes an Application Programming Interface (API) to torrent websites that provides the torrent file’s “current hash” and its “latest hash.”
 This API is the only indication I’ve found in Maelstrom that it could support dynamically updating torrents.
 VentureBeat quotes a BitTorrent product manager at the time that confirms this: “[Maelstrom’s] biggest limitation is dynamic content.”

 Another protocol extension, BEP 44: Storing arbitrary data in the DHT, was released at the .
 It could be used to remove the need for BEP 39 and a centralized web server, and store signed information about the updated torrent in the Distributed Hash Table (DHT).
 DHT is a database maintained autonomously by BitTorrent users all over the world and not a centralized server somewhere.
 As far as I know, this was never implemented in Maelstrom, but the building blocks were certainly there.

 In the words of Bram Cohen, the inventor of the BitTorrent protocol and founder of BitTorrent Inc, it was all due to “investor problems.”
 I’ll not go into details here, but you can read The Inside Story of BitTorrent [Inc]’s Bizarre Collapse in Wired for the full story.
-Bram Cohen also tells the story using more colorful language in an interview on the Steal This Show podcast.
-(44 minutes and 20 seconds into the episode.)
+Bram Cohen also tells the story using more colorful language in an interview on the Steal This Show podcast (audio via Magnet or YouTube).
+At about 44 minutes and 20 seconds into the episode.
 The long and short of it was that new people were put in charge and killed projects like Maelstrom and Bleep (a distributed direct messaging app) in the pursuit of celebrities and “content deals.”

 I’ve managed to restore a small piece of file-sharing history: the Maelstrom welcome/onboarding page.
 This page was Maelstrom users’ first experience with a P2P-powered webpage.
 The welcome page prominently shows how many devices were actively seeding/sharing the page when you opened it in Maelstrom.
 (Maelstrom had an undocumented API for accessing peer-counts and details about the torrent.)